AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ***Graceless Rigor.*** If the Jiangshi is hit with a Melee Attack from a direction it is not facing, it is pushed 5 feet away and must succeed on a DC 10 Dexterity saving throw or it has the Prone Condition.

+***Reflection Weakness.*** At the start of the Jiangshi's turn, if it can see its own reflection, it must make a DC 15 Wisdom Saving Throw or it has the Frightened Condition until the end of its turn

 ***Hopping Movement.*** When initiative is rolled, the Jiangshi selects a cardinal direction to face.
 The Jiangshi may move only in the direction it is facing, and may spend 5 feet of movement to turn up to 90 degrees or to stand from Prone.

 ### Actions

-***Multiattack.*** The Jiangshi makes three attacks, one of which it can replace with a use of its Drain Vitality.
+***Multiattack.*** The Jiangshi makes two Crooked Claw attacks and one Drain Vitality attack.

-***Crooked Claws.*** *Melee Weapon Attack:* +7 to hit, reach 5 ft. in the direction the Jiangshi is facing. *Hit:* 13 (2d8 + 4) slashing damage, plus one of the following effects:

-- The target is Grappled (escape DC 15).
+***Crooked Claws.*** *Melee Weapon Attack:* +7 to hit, reach 5 ft. in the direction the Jiangshi is facing. *Hit:* 13 (2d6 + 4) Slashing damage.
+If the target is a Medium or smaller creature, it has the Grappled condition (escape DC 14) from one of two claws.
-- The target is pushed up to 5 feet away.
-- *Strength Saving Throw:* DC 15, the attacked target. *Failure:* The target has the Prone Condition.

-***Drain Vitality.*** The Jiangshi draws the life force out from the forehead of a creature. *Constitution Saving Throw:* DC 15, a creature grappled by the Jiangshi. *Failure:* 18 (4d8) Necrotic damage. *Success:* Half damage. *Failure or Success:* The Jiangshi regains Hit Points equal to the amount of Necrotic damage dealt.
+***Drain Vitality.*** The Jiangshi draws the life force out from the forehead of a creature. *Constitution Saving Throw:* DC 15, one creature within 5 feet that has the Grappled, Incapacitated, or Restrained condition. *Failure:* 18 (4d6) Necrotic damage. *Success:* Half damage. *Failure or Success:* The Jiangshi regains Hit Points equal to the amount of Necrotic damage dealt.

 ### Reactions

 ***Whip Around.*** *Trigger:* A creature the Jiangshi is not facing misses it with a Melee Attack. *Response:* The Jiangshi turns to face it and makes a **Crooked Claws** attack.

 }}

 {{pageNumber,auto}}